-This document aims to create some transparency about how we version the PuppetDB software, so that both developers and users can understand what rules we try to follow internally.
+This document aims to create some transparency about how we version the PuppetDB software, so that both developers and users can understand the rules we try to follow internally.

 Some general statements about this policy:

 This relates to the versioning associated with an overall PuppetDB release.
 In this case, we follow the rules of Semantic Versioning as closely as possible.
-And we’ll speak about that in this document using the X.Y.Z notation:
+We’ll speak about that in this document using the X.Y.Z notation:

 “A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.” - semver.org

-This means the top level (eg. /v2, /v3, /v4 … /v10) parts we see prefixed to HTTP end-points.
-This includes the query API and the command submission API today.
+This means the top level (such as /v2, /v3, /v4 … /v10) parts we see prefixed to HTTP end-points.
+Today, this includes the query API, metrics API, and the command submission API.

-There are 4 states a versioned API can be in:
+There are four states a versioned API can be in:

-Things that we can add to the existing ‘stable’ or ‘current’ API that are largely deemed as backwards compatible as long as the consumer is less strict about new unexpected parameters.
+Changes to the existing “stable” or “current” API can be made if the change is largely deemed backward compatible (so long as the consumer is less strict about new unexpected parameters).

-Changes that remove or rename end-points, fields and query operators however must be performed in experimental only.
+Changes that remove or rename endpoints, fields, and query operators, however, must be performed in experimental API versions only.

-The experimental API is where breaking changes belong, changes that are not backwards compatible and unable to be place in current.
-This also includes features that require some experimentation and user testing before they are able to be moved into current.
+The experimental API is where non-backward-compatible “breaking” changes belong.
+This API version also includes features that require some experimentation and user testing before they are able to be moved into the current version.

-The experimental API may change without notice to allow us to refine this future API rapidly, however we will endeavour to notify users of this change in our release notes.
+The experimental API may change without notice to allow us to refine this future API rapidly.
+However, we will endeavor to notify users of this change in our release notes.

 The experimental API will usually become current on the next major version boundary of PuppetDB (a version X release from a semver perspective).

-Deprecated API’s are no longer current and are on their way to retirement and are thus no longer actively maintained/changed.
+A deprecated API is no longer current and is on its way to retirement.
+These APIs are no longer actively maintained/changed.
 As soon as a version is marked as deprecated, users should be moving off of it immediately.

 Deprecation of an old API version implies retirement on the next major version boundary of PuppetDB (a version X release from a semver perspective).

-Retired API’s that have now been removed and no longer function.
+Retired APIs have been removed and no longer function.
 A deprecated API will usually become retired implicitly on the next PuppetDB X release boundary.

 At this stage all functionality is removed and documentation is removed.

-Commands can be versioned on an individual command basis so they are fairly flexible in that respect and we generally freely create new revisions as required.
-This is quite different to the query API, where we need to version all end-points at the same time.
+Commands can be versioned on an individual command basis, so we are generally free to create revisions as required.
+This is quite different from the query API, where we need to version all endpoints at the same time.

 Commands are primarily represented by a corresponding wire format.
 Wire formats are versioned along with the corresponding command.